 3. Enable Voice Search Queries

 Voice recognition technology is often said to be the future of marketing.
-Think about the way your customers phrase common questions about your industry or the questions they might ask to find a business like yours.
+Think about how your customers phrase common questions about your industry or the questions they might ask to find a business like yours.
 One example might be, “How much does __ cost?”
 Then, put these questions into your mobile content.
-This will increase the likelihood of your business showing up when a smartphone user tries to find your business via voice search.
+This will increase your business’s likelihood of showing up when a smartphone user tries to find your business via voice search.

 How Do Businesses Build Email Lists?